 It’s clear that goal-setting is an essential part of workplace productivity.
 But how does it improve team performance?

 1. Goals Help to Motivate Your Team Members

-When employees have a clear goal they’re trying to achieve, it encourages them to develop strategies for accomplishing this goal.
+When employees have a common goal they’re trying to achieve, it encourages them to develop strategies for accomplishing this benchmark.

-After working hard and accomplishing this goal, this satisfaction will boost the confidence of team members and let them know that they can achieve what they put their minds to.
+After working hard and accomplishing this goal, this satisfaction will boost the confidence of team members and let increase employee engagement as they’ll recognize they can achieve what they put their minds to.

 2. Goals Encourage Transparency in the Workplace

 Have you ever been a part of a team where you had no idea what some of your colleagues were up to during the day?
 You didn’t see how their work ties in with yours?

 When you set goals for the team, everyone within that team will be on the same page.

 Transparency is a major contributor to employees feeling like they’re being treated fairly.
 Glassdoor notes that transparency was linked to increased engagement, a stronger company culture, and a comfort in communication